 Making A Difference in Our County

 All of these services are available through local UGA Extension offices.
-Farm visits are an integral part of programming in Glascock County, and local, needs-based programming is UGA Extension’s main goal.
-Beef cattle producers are an important part of the community, and their industry supports multiple feed and supply stores as well as machinery dealers and mechanical repair shops.
-The area has been in a moderate drought since late spring.
-This drought turned severe in late summer, lasting into the fall.
-This, combined with low beef prices, created a financial hardship.
-Producers were able to develop drought plans that organized cattle inventory as sell groups in order of sales, depending on length and severity of drought, as well as method of sale for each group; established supplemental feeding plans; and built up soil fertility so that maintenance would cost less and recovery would be more complete.
+Farm visits are an integral important part of programming here.
+Local needs-based programming is the goal for UGA Extension.
+Beef-cattle producers are an integral part of the community and their industry supports multiple feed and supply stores as well as machinery dealers and mechanical repair shops.
+The Glascock County area has been in a moderate drought since late spring.
+This turned into a severe drought in late summer and the fall.
+Combined with low beef prices, this created financial hardship.
+Producers were able to develop drought plans that organized cattle inventory as selling groups in order of sales depending on length and severity of drought as well as method of sale for each group and established supplemental feeding plans.
+They also built up soil fertility so that maintenance would cost less and recovery would be more complete and less costly.

-UGA Extension Family and Consumer Sciences agents provide answers for Georgians about canning, freezing, food preservation and safety each and every day.
-Foodborne illness can be costly to the state and community, and they can even be deadly.
-The elderly, chronically ill and young children are at high risk for complications to foodborne illnesses that likely require hospitalization.
-Preventing illnesses keeps parents from missing work and losing pay that can be spent on goods in the local economy.
+UGA Extension Family and Consumer Sciences (FACS) agents provide answers for Georgians about canning, freezing, food preservation and safety each and every day.
+Foodborne illness can be costly to the state and community, and can even be deadly.
+The elderly, chronically ill and young children are at high risk for complications to foodborne illnesses that may require hospitalization.
+Preventing illnesses keeps parents from missing work and losing pay that can be spent for goods in the local economy.
 Improperly thawed or mishandled food can easily cause economic disaster.
 Just one case of foodborne illness can cost millions in medical costs.
-To assist our county residents, publications featuring all aspects of food preservation and food safety are available in our local Extension office.
-UGA Family and Consumer Sciences Extension agents provide ServSafe® certification classes for individuals in the food service industry.
-This certification is required by all food service establishments.
-Adopting safe food handling practices benefits all Georgians by reducing foodborne illnesses.University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of our impact in the county over the past year.
+To assist our county residents, publications featuring all aspects of food preservation and food safety are available in our local office.
+UGA FACS agents provide ServSafe® certification classes for individuals in the food service industry.
+This certification is required by all food-service establishments.
+The adoption of safe food-handling practices benefits all Georgians by reducing food poisoning and associated health care costs.